ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     "key": "S-P4XJQ_RYJCRTSU1.63N3E"
 ~~~

-Keys referenced in this manner MAY be shared keys.
+Keys referenced in this manner MAY be shared symmetric keys.
 The key reference
-MUST NOT contain any unencrypted private or shared key information.
+MUST NOT contain any unencrypted private or shared symmetric key information.

+Keys referenced in this manner MUST be bound to a single proofing mechanism.

 The means of dereferencing this value are out of scope for this specification.